masonlancaster/dbt_exercise/dbt_exercise_instructions.md

 from cte_date
 ```

-- The dbt_date macro comes from the below package.
-Create a packages.yml file in the same folder as your dbt_project.yml file.
-Paste this in the packages.yml file:
+- The dbt_date macro comes from the calogica/dbt_date package - we already installed this package in our packages.yml file.

-  - package: calogica/dbt_date
-    version: [">=0.9.0", "<0.10.0"]

 - Then run `dbt deps`

 - Save the file, after you have done that, you can go to your terminal and type `dbt run -m dim_date` to build the model.